kloczek/zabbix-templates/README.md

 ## Changelog:
 ### 1.0.4
-- Thi is first tagged in git repo set of templates and tools
+- This is first tagged in git repo set of templates and tools
 - recent changes
+  -

 ## List of templates:
 - ICMP